uitsmijter/Documentation/content/general/quickstart.md

 imagePullSecrets:
 ```

-Default is blank, because Uitsmijter is public available.
-But if you are cloning the repository into your private one,
+Default is blank because Uitsmijter is publicly available.
+However, if you are cloning the repository to your private one,
-it may be secured by a imagePullSecret.
+it may be secured by an imagePullSecret.
 You can define the name of the secret here.

 > Beware that the secret must be present in the namespace of Uitsmijter!